-If your implementation objective requires approval by a specific government agency, it's critical that you know how much support there is for your objective at any given time.
-While you have already identified the key decision-makers and implementation champions who will be your campaign's main targets, you should still track the positions of other individuals within the specific government body or bodies since you will need their support to achieve your goal.
+If your policy objective requires approval by a parliament, it's critical that you know how much support there is for your objective at any given time.
+While you have already identified the key decision-makers and policy champions who will be your campaign's main targets, you should still track the positions of other members since you will need their support to achieve your goal.

-In an excel spreadsheet, type the names and contact details of each individual and categorize their level of support: supportive, neutral, or opposed.
+In an excel spreadsheet, type the names and contact details of each member of parliament (MP) and categorize their level of support: supportive, neutral, or opposed.
 This is a quick-and-easy technique for coding and referencing large numbers of decision makers.
 You can use filters to sort as needed and organize mail merge emails at key moments.
 You will want to update this section often.

-This list will likely be long, but you can concentrate your efforts by working with your implementation champions to convert neutrals to supporters.
+This list will likely be long, but you can concentrate your efforts by working with your policy champions to convert neutrals to supporters.
 By using this system you may also be able to advise your champion on when it is time to push for a vote and when to wait until there is sufficient support for your proposal.